Which Semiconductor Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-NVIDIA vs. INTC: Which Semiconductor Stock is a Better Buy?
+ASML Holding vs. Intel: Which Semiconductor Stock is a Better Buy?

-Amid a global supply shortage, the rising demand for semiconductor chips from various industries is driving prices higher.
-However, efforts to boost domestic semiconductor production through private and government investments should help popular semiconductor companies NVIDIA (NVDA) and Intel (INTC) to grow significantly in the coming months.
-But let’s find out which of these stocks is a better buy now.NVIDIA Corporation (NASDAQ:) designs and manufactures computer graphics processors, chipsets, and related multimedia software.
-The company’s products are used in the gaming, professional visualization, datacenter, and automotive markets.
+An acute semiconductor shortage has pushed governments worldwide to invest heavily in the industry to boost chip production, given its huge applications in electronics, electric vehicles and several other important technology areas.
+Two major semiconductor producers, ASML Holding (NASDAQ:) and Intel (INTC), are well-positioned to benefit from the industry’s current tailwinds.
+But let’s find out which of these stocks is a better buy now.ASML Holding N.V.
+(ASML) is a Netherlands-based company that develops , produces, markets, sells, and servicing advanced semiconductor equipment systems, with a focus on lithography related systems worldwide.
+It caters mainly caters to the makers of memory chips and logic chips.

 Intel Corporation (NASDAQ:) designs, manufactures, and sells computer products and technologies that deliver networking, data storage and communication platforms.
 The company’s products include microprocessors, chipsets, embedded processors and microcontrollers, flash memory, graphic, network and communication, systems management software, conferencing, and digital imaging products.